-Freshman Year of Studies.
-Student government will present the report to the Board of Trustees on Feb.
-6, 1992. treasurer; and students from all four colleges as well as the If administrative permission for the switch is received, Flaherty expects that the FCC application will take about a month to complete and another eight months to process.
-Thus, the station would not be on FM until the 1992 school year.
-The station was founded about 45 years ago in a room in the football stadium, "literally in a closet," according to Flaherty.
-The format of the station has changed over the years, but Flaherty foresees no change in programming by the switch to FM.
-Report continued from page 1 the committee will randomly distribute surveys to an undetermined percentage of stucontinued from page 1 an underground carrier current system which reaches only campus buildings.
-With this system, some dorms may receive unclear reception, while others receive nothing.
-Unlike the carrier current system, the FM signal will reach all campus buildings and possibly a few miles off campus, according to Flaherty.
-Jotz said he is concerned about reaching a larger audience because listenership is a factor in acquiring new album releases.
+dents from all four colleges, she said.
+These surveys will be used not only as a data bank for statistics, but to reveal evidence of specific problems.
+"The surveys will allow the committee to find the problems ence because listenership is a factor in acquiring new album releases.
 The station receives its music free from both major and minor record labels, and many smaller labels are finding it too expensive to send music to stations with a small listenership, he said.
 Since record labels have listings of campus radio stations, they know that WVFI is a closed circuit AM station.
-"Being AM is one strike against you, and carrier current is even worse,' he said.
+"Being AM is one strike against you, and carrier current is even worse,' "AM, unless it is sports or talk, is dead, and labels know that," said Jotz.

 WVFI's problems started last year when Sire, the largest label that caters to college radio, refused to send the station a copy of REM's "Out of Time" because they felt the listenership was too small.
-So far this semester, Jotz has been turned down by several labels and has needed to convince several others to maintain their support.
-"AM, unless it is sports or varied as possible and actively with the administration in the past concerning FCC violations, according to Flaherty.
+So far this semester, Jotz has been turned down by several labels and has needed to convince several others to maintain their sup- WVFI has been kept alive so far by making the play list as The station has had problems with the administration in the past concerning FCC violations, according to Flaherty.
 The dining hall was broad-casting WVFI about a year and a half ago when a deejay played a song that had been labeled "not for airplay."
 As a result, WVFI can no longer be heard in the dining hall, he said.
-To Flaherty's knowledge, the station has had no other problems with the administration or the FCC. .aw continued from page 1 the more he is in trouble with the establishment clause," he Just as the Founding Fathers stressed separating the government and church, lawyers continue to face many difficulties in separating religion and law.
+To Flaherty's knowledge, the station has had no other problems with the administration or the FCC. continued from page 1 the more he is in trouble with the establishment clause," he Just as the Founding Fathers stressed separating the government and church, lawyers continue to face many difficulties in separating religion and law.
 The more lawyers claim a doctrine is religiously based, the more that doctrine is not accepted in the legal world, according to Rosenblum.
 Documents rooted in religion tend to cause a conflict between religious professional judgement, he added.
 The ideal lawyer, he said, combines religious doctrine and legal methodology.
 "We must never lose sight of the importance of religious roots, but in court it's easier to talk about non-religious things," he concluded.

-PROCTER & GAMBLE FINANCE
+PROCTER & GAMBLE

+FINANCE

 The people of Procter & Gamble present an overview of our Finance organization and employment opportunities within it.

-We want you to learn more about us so we NOTRE DAME RECRUITING INFORMATION PRESENTATION TUESDAY, OCTOBER 1, 1991 UPPER LOUNGE, UNIVERSITY CLUB 7:00 - 9:00 PM CASUAL DRESS APPROPRIATE INTERVIEW DATES OCTOBER 2 & 3, 1991
+We want you to learn more about us so we

+NOTRE DAME RECRUITING

+INFORMATION PRESENTATION TUESDAY, OCTOBER 1, 1991 UPPER LOUNGE, UNIVERSITY CLUB 7:00 - 9:00 PM

+CASUAL DRESS APPROPRIATE

+INTERVIEW DATES

+OCTOBER 2 & 3, 1991